 If you are not an MIT student or employee, but you have a specific or professional relationship with MIT, you may be eligible to apply for affiliate parking.
 Parking for affiliates is not guaranteed and is determined based on availability.

 You can log into your parking dashboard at any time to view and/or change your account details.

-Who is eligible: Examples of eligible affiliates include alumni, contractors, cross-registered students, DAPER members, retired faculty and staff, vendors, and volunteers.
+Who is eligible: Examples of eligible affiliates include alumni, cross-registered students, DAPER members, retired faculty and staff, and volunteers.
 You are only eligible for a parking account during the time when your specific or professional relationship with MIT is ongoing and active.

 Cost of parking: A monthly fee for each month (regardless of whether you park that month), plus a daily parking fee for each day you park at your designated location.
 Payment can be made via credit card auto-pay.
 View current parking rates.

 Number of vehicles: Affiliates can register up to three permanent vehicles (including motorcycles) on your parking account.
 However, please note that only one vehicle at a time may be parked on campus under each account.